Confetti Birthday Cake by Pretty Sweet

 Prep 15M | Bake 45M | Enjoy in 3Hr 30M

-Just three years ago, in April 2017, Life’s Simple Ingredient was born to celebrate covering your hands in flour and getting involved in making your food.
+Just four years ago, in April 2017, Life’s Simple Ingredient was born to celebrate covering your hands in flour and getting involved in making your food.
 Due to current social distancing protocol, those of us with birthdays in April aren’t able to celebrate like we are used to, so we asked our friends at Pretty Sweet to share the perfect confetti birthday cake that you can make at home.

 Ingredients - Cake:

 1 cup canola oil

 1 tsp vanilla